 Skillet pans have been essential pieces of cookware for thousands of years.
-They can be used for frying, sautéeing (and in the case of cast-iron skillet pans, baking foods).
+They can be used for frying, sauteing and, in the case of cast-iron skillet pans, baking foods.
 Today's skillet pans come in a variety of sizes and metals, but their basic form and function has remained virtually untouched.

 Video of the Day

-Cast Iron: The workhorse of the kitchen, cast iron is lauded for its durability and longevity.
+- Cast Iron: The workhorse of the kitchen, cast iron is lauded for its long-lasting durability.
 Some cast iron pans have been handed down through generations of family cooks and still function as if they were brand new.
-The success of cast iron as a cooking surface comes from its “seasoning.”
+The success of cast iron as a cooking surface comes from its seasoning.
 Over time, cast iron naturally provides a non-stick surface as oils bake into the pan, providing a smooth and ready surface.
-These skillets also have a wider range of uses, since they can used in the oven or even over an open flame without damage.
+This type of pan also has a wider range of uses, since they can be used in high-temperature conditions including in the oven or even over an open flame.
 They also get points for being quite inexpensive and a good value.

-Non-stick: These more modern skillets have been popular in recent years.
-The metal surface of the pan is coated so as to allow foods to come off the pan easily: this makes cleaning them much less of a hassle.
-One drawback to these types of skillets is that the coating tends to wear off over the years, requiring a replacement product.
+- Non-stick: These more modern skillets have been popular in recent years.
+The metal surface of the pan is has a non-stick coating so as to allow foods to come off the pan easily: this makes cleaning them much less of a hassle.
+One drawback to nonstick pans is that the coating tends to wear off over the years, requiring a replacement product.

-Stainless Steel: A good and inexpensive choice, stainless steel holds up fairly well over time, especially if the user is careful in his or her endeavors in the kitchen.
-Stainless steel is at a disadvantage in that food tends to burn and stick more easily on this surface.
+- Stainless Steel: A good and inexpensive choice, stainless steel holds up fairly well over time, especially if the user is careful in his or her endeavors in the kitchen.
+A stainless steel skillet is at a disadvantage in that food tends to burn and stick more easily on this surface under high heat.

-Copper: A favorite with chefs, copper gets points for having the most evenly distributed heat conduction out of any of the other metals.
-However, the high quality of this metal is often quite expensive.
+- Copper: A favorite with professional chefs, copper gets points for having the most evenly distributed heat conduction out of any of the other metals.
+However, the high quality of this metal is often quite expensive for many home cooks.

 Modern cast iron skillets can go for under $30.00; a high-end aluminum copper core pan can go for nearly $200.
 Price can be determined by the materials used, branding and size.
 Many good working skillet sets can be bought for under $100.

-Its historic utility aside, it would be a rare thing to find a kitchen without a single skillet, and many families incorporate two or three skillets that serve a full range of functions.
+Its historic utility aside, it would be a rare thing to find a kitchen or cooking area without a single skillet, and many families incorporate two or three types of skillets, often made of different materials, that serve a full range of functions.